-The Czech legal regulations do not designate the fulfilment of a qualification period as a precondition for the establishment of entitlement.
-The insured person's entitlement to the sickness benefit arises as of the day of his/her entry into employment which provides the basis for participation in the sickness insurance scheme.
+The Czech legal regulations do not designate the fulfilment of a qualifying period as a precondition for the establishment of entitlement to sickness benefit.
+The insured person's entitlement to the sickness benefit arises as of the day of his/her entry into employment which constitutes the basis for participation in the sickness insurance scheme.